Bed Bath & Beyond to sell PersonalizationMall.com for $252M

 The sale comes as Bed Bath & Beyond has struggled to keep up with a changing retail landscape that has seen more consumers shopping online.
 The retailer's market capitalization has fallen from a peak of $17.35 billion in June 2012 to below $1.5 billion on Tuesday.

-"PersonalizationMall’s extensive product offering and industry-leading personalization capabilities will be an excellent addition to our growing family of popular gifting brands," said Chris McCann, CEO of 1-800-Flowers.com.
+"PersonalizationMall’s extensive product offering and industry-leading personalization capabilities will be an excellent addition to our growing family of popular gifting brands," said Chris McCann, CEO of 1-800-FLOWERS.COM.

 |Ticker